-The Housing Act 1985 enables these exchanges by way of assignment (see 7.22 - 7.23), as long as both tenants are tenants of approved landlords (see 7.37).
+The Housing Act 1985 enables these exchanges by way of assignment (see 7.22-7.23), as long as both tenants are tenants of approved landlords (see 7.37).
 The mutual exchange is a reciprocal agreement between the two tenants and all the rights and responsibilities of the tenancy are transferred.

 - 7.39 Consent to exchange may only be withheld by the City Council on statutory grounds detailed in the Housing Act 1985, Schedule 3.
-These include where: - The accommodation is larger than is reasonably required by the proposed assignee.
-The City Council's policy allows tenants participating in a mutual exchange to move to a property with one bedroom in excess of what they would be offered under the Council's Housing Allocation Scheme.
-This is with the exception of single people wishing to exchange to a two bedroom property, as in most cases the property would be considered larger than they need although the individual circumstances of each case will be considered - The accommodation is not "reasonably suitable" to meet the needs of the proposed assignee and their family.
-In assessing suitability the City Council will consider if the proposed assignee would be overcrowded under the Housing Allocation Scheme. - The property has design features that are substantially different from those of an ordinary home, and is designed for occupation by a physically disabled person, that would not be living at the property if the assignment took place
+These include where: - The accommodation is larger than is reasonably required by the proposed assignee which will be assessed under the City Council's Bedroom Standard or any equivalent standard set out in the Housing Allocation Scheme. - The accommodation is not "reasonably suitable" to meet the needs of the proposed assignee and their family.
+In assessing suitability the City Council will consider if the proposed assignee would be overcrowded under the Housing Allocation Scheme. - The property has design features that are substantially different from those of an ordinary home, and is designed for occupation by a physically disabled person, that would not be living at the property if the assignment took place - Certain court orders are in force or legal action is being taken for anti social behaviour.

-- Certain court orders are in force or legal action is being taken for anti social behaviour. - 7.40 Consent cannot be refused due to rent arrears, however in most cases where there are rent arrears the City Council's consent will be conditional on the rent arrears being cleared before the exchange can go ahead. - 7.41 The City Council will comply with the statutory 42 day time limit for processing mutual exchange applications from the date of receiving all the required information.
+- 7.40 Consent cannot be refused due to rent arrears, however in most cases where there are rent arrears the City Council's consent will be conditional on the rent arrears being cleared before the exchange can go ahead. - 7.41 The City Council will comply with the statutory 42 day time limit for processing mutual exchange applications from the date of receiving all the required information.